GenesisFR/HowToBecomeGoodAtShooters/README.md

 - main attributes: status effects and skill haste
 - prevents the AI from shooting back or using their abilities
 - Creeping Death is good for short radius skills (like Chem Launcher and Sticky Bomb) as it spreads status effects on hit
-- Scorpio is a good choice as it's another form of CC, which helps mitigating skill cooldowns because it allows you to still CC while waiting for your skills to come back
+- Scorpio is a good choice as it's another form of CC, which helps mitigate skill cooldowns because it allows you to still CC while waiting for your skills to come back
 - any weapon with Future Perfect and Perpetuation are also good choices
 - Survivalist is a good choice for the additional damage to status affected targets and the fire grenade as another form of CC, prefer Firewall if you're going to use fire skills
 - CC'ed enemies must be within line of sight of your teammates to be efficient
 - status selection is going to vary based on content and group composition
-- try to get as close as possible to spawn closets to maximize effectiveness because the more the AI spreads out, the less effective a CC becomes as you'll be putting less mobs under status effects at the same time
+- try to get as close as possible to spawn closets to maximize effectiveness because the more the AI spreads out, the less effective a CC becomes as you'll be putting fewer mobs under status effects at the same time
 - there's often no need to expose yourself to enemies to apply statuses
 - 2 types of CC builds:

 #### Eclipse
 - good for Heroic content and CP4s, only efficient in legendaries if your group focuses status affected targets and has enough damage to kill them quickly
-- can be used as an offensive skill build on Challenging or lower difficulty content, in that case prefer the Eclipse backpack and Capacitor
+- can be used as an offensive skill build on Challenging or lower difficulty content, in that case, prefer the Eclipse backpack and Capacitor
 - spreads status effects on kill, therefore, the Eclipse chest is a must
 - also spreads status effects from Scorpio (TODO: test if TP debuffs are also spread)
 - preferred skills are Riot Foam/Firestarter Chem Launcher, Airburst Seeker Mine and Burn/EMP Sticky Bomb